a-rosenberg/cookbook/recipes/tofu-chocolate-mousse.md

 ### ingredients
 - 1 package silken tofu drained (12 or 14 oz)
-- 1/2 cup dark chocolate; melted
+- 1/2 cup dark chocolate
+- 1 pinch kosher salt
 - 2 Tbsp maple syrup

 ### instructions
-1. Blend everything really well and put into storage/serving jars or bowls.
-Put in fridge for a few hours.
+1. Blend everything really well - until the chocolate is no longer grainy.
+1. Put into storage and serving jars or bowl, then place in the fridge for a few hours.
+The flavor improves over time.

 ### notes
 Toppings; e.g., mint, raspberries, sliced almonds, shaved chocolate.
-Like storing and serving these in small mason jars.
+I like storing and serving these in small mason jars.